seize-the-dave/sustainable-pace/coaching.md

 layout: page
 ---

+## Our Approach to Coaching

+...

+## Past Clients

-We have done coaching at the following companies:
+Sustainable Pace have provided first-class coaching for the following UK companies:

 - Monitise
 - Sorenson Media